ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/chat-targeting.md

 The operator *“is”* is the equality matcher.

 The operator “is present” matches for when a criterion is defined (i.e. found) and is not blank.
 The Chat Manager may find the string (e.g. the value of a form field), but it can be blank (e.g. not filled yet).
-It has the same meaning as in Engage Digital Communities for the validation of presence of the title of Questions for example.
+It has the same meaning as in RingCX Digital Communities for the validation of presence of the title of Questions for example.
 For Boolean, it has the meaning of `is defined and is true`.

 The operator “is not present” is its opposite, and target values that are blank or that can’t be found.
 You may notice the utility: if the condition is `is not “”` (i.e. `is not an empty string`), if the Chat Manager can’t find it (i.e. it is seen as not defined), then, the condition is true, as it is not defined, it is not an empty string.
 The operator “is not present” is helpful in many of those cases.
 For Boolean, it has the meaning of `is not defined or is false`.